quixio/quix-streams/docs/configuration.md

 - `loglevel` - a log level to use for the "quixstreams" logger.
 **Options:** `"DEBUG"`, `"INFO"`, `"ERROR"`, `"WARNING"`, `"CRITICAL"`,`"NOTSET"`, `None`.
 If `None` is passed, no logging will be configured.
-You may pass `None` and configure "quixstreams" logger externally via `logging` library.
+You may pass `None` and configure "quixstreams" logger externally using `logging` library.
 **Default** - `"INFO"`.